PeterZs/NeuralFur/README.md

 - `masks/` -- segmentation masks
 - `orientations/` -- orientation maps

-## Preprocessing on Artemis Data [WIP]
+## Preprocessing on Artemis Data

 For processing raw Artemis data from scratch, see the full preprocessing guide: [preprocessing/preprocess.md](preprocessing/preprocess.md).
+For fitting the SMAL model to the NeuS geometry, see the [`submodules/SMALify-neuralfur`](submodules/SMALify-neuralfur) submodule.

 ## Configuration